rohitcoder1976/rust-blockchain-demo/README.md

 ## Things to Note

 The `keypairs.bin` file stores the private/public key pairs for two accounts (one with account index of `0` and another with `1`).
 This program is, of course, capable of handling a ledger with more than one account, but, for simplicity and demonstration purposes, only two are stored in disk.

+The coinbase reward of each mined block is rewarded to Account 0.

+Avoid inputting the same filename (for storing chain branches) for both node instances.